Fractional CTO cost in 2026: real pricing

 Is the cost worth it?

 The cost pays back through three mechanisms in most engagements.
 SaaS rationalisation.
 The average 12 person SME pays £3,000 to £5,000 per month for overlapping software subscriptions.
 A fractional CTO audit in month one typically finds £800 to £2,500 per month in redundant cost.
 That is 40 to 100 percent of the Foundation tier fee recovered before a single system is built.
+This is the least glamorous part of the work and often the fastest to pay for itself, because it is pure subtraction: cancel what nobody uses, consolidate what overlaps, and the saving lands on the next billing cycle.
 Revenue systems.
-A WhatsApp qualifier that handles cold inquiries in three minutes instead of 48 hours directly impacts booking conversion rates.
-A regional clinic we worked with went from direct bookings rose after the change. within 60 days of the qualifier going live.
+A WhatsApp qualifier that answers a cold inquiry in three minutes instead of 48 hours changes booking conversion, because the buyer is still paying attention when the reply arrives.
+The mechanism is simple and the lever is real: speed of first response is one of the most reliable drivers of whether an inbound inquiry turns into a booking.
+A fractional CTO who builds that system inside the tools you already run is building a revenue lever, not a slide.
 Prevented mistakes.
 The wrong architecture decision in month three can cost £50k to £200k to fix in month eighteen.
 A fractional CTO prevents that decision from being made incorrectly.
-This is the hardest to quantify and the most valuable.
+This is the hardest to quantify and the most valuable, because the cost you avoid never appears on a report.
+You only see it when you watch another business hit the wall you stepped around.

 How much does a fractional CTO cost per month?

 The market range is £1,200 to £20,000 per month depending on scope, seniority, and volume.
 For embedded fractional CTO engagements that build working systems alongside strategic work, the typical range is £2,000 to £8,000 per month.
-At twohundred.ai we charge £2k for Foundation, £3.5k for Growth, and £5k for Dominance.
+At twohundred we charge £2,000 for Foundation, £3,500 for Growth, and £5,000 for Dominance, all fixed monthly with no equity and no notice period.

 Is a fractional CTO worth the cost?

 For SMEs between £500k and £5m revenue with technology dependent operations, yes.
 The cost typically pays back within the first quarter through SaaS rationalisation savings, built revenue systems, and prevented architecture mistakes.
-The alternative, making technology decisions without senior oversight, costs more in the long run.
+The alternative, making technology decisions without senior oversight, costs far more in the long run because the expensive errors surface months after they are made.

 What should I get for £2,000 per month?

-At the Foundation tier you should get: a full technology audit in month one, one working system built inside your existing stack per quarter, a monthly working session on technology direction, and standing async availability for urgent technology decisions.
+At the Foundation tier you should get a full technology audit in month one, one working system built inside your existing stack per quarter, a monthly working session on technology direction, and standing async availability for urgent technology decisions.
 If you are not getting built code in the first quarter, you are paying for advice, not a fractional CTO.
-Want this built for your business?
-Book a call.
-See also: fractional CTO services, fractional CTO overview, fractional CTO vs full time CTO, AI strategy consultant